 *gnaw* Aw, forget it.
 I'll bury some horse chestnuts in her garden instead.

 I recently completed my doctorate in evolutionary biology at the University of Illinois - Chicago.
-Now I'm living the rural life in Colorado's Front Range with Too Much Coffee Husband, Foley the greyhound, and Lucy the beagle.
+Now I'm living the rural life in Colorado's Front Range with Too Much Coffee Husband, Foley the greyhound, and Sammie the Wonder Mutt.